 Toronto Blue Jays (34-41) at Los Angeles Angels (41-35)

-The Toronto Blue Jays and the Los Angeles Angels square off in the finale of their four game set from Angel Stadium in MLB action on Sunday.
+The Toronto Blue Jays and Los Angeles Angels meet Saturday in MLB action at Angel Stadium.